 Cryptographic keying material used to sign certificates, CRLs or status information by the ACA shall be generated in FIPS 140 validated cryptographic modules.

 For the ACA, the modules shall meet or exceed Security Level 3.
-Multiparty control is required for CA key pair generation for ACAs operating at the Medium, Medium Hardware, or High levels of assurance.
+Multiparty control is required for CA key pair generation for ACAs operating at the Medium, or High levels of assurance.

 CA key pair generation must create a verifiable audit trail that the security requirements for procedures were followed.
 For all levels of assurance, the documentation of the procedure must be detailed enough to show that appropriate role separation was used.

-For High, Medium Hardware, and Medium Assurance, an independent third party shall validate the execution of the key generation procedures either by witnessing the key generation or by examining the signed and documented record of the key generation.
+For High, and Medium Assurance, an independent third party shall validate the execution of the key generation procedures either by witnessing the key generation or by examining the signed and documented record of the key generation.

 Subscriber Key Pair Generation